-Parking ticket in the United States can cost anywhere from $40 all the way to $400.
-These prices are enough to pay for a space in a private parking garage or a parking lot in some cities.
-In 2018, Portland fined over $20 million in parking ticket alone according to Matador Network.
+Parking tickets in the United States can cost anywhere from $40 to $400.
+That’s enough to pay for a spot in a private parking garage or parking lot in some cities.
+In 2018, Portland made over $20 million in parking fines alone, according to Matador Network.

 How to pay a Portland parking ticket?

 Hey, hey, before you open that wallet, hold on a second.
-Don’t give up and in the words of Journey, don’t stop believing!
-DoNotPay offers a free app for iPhone or browser that makes contesting a ticket easier than a walk in the park!
+Don’t give up, and in the words of Journey, don’t stop believing!
+DoNotPay offers a free app for iPhone or browser that makes contesting a ticket smoother than a walk in the park!
 That piece of cake in your fridge?
 It’s easier than that!
-Just answer a few questions, submit a few photos, and your parking ticket is disputed!
+Just answer a few questions, submit a few photos, and you’ve disputed your parking ticket!

-However, if your citation cannot be fought for one reason or another, here’s how to pay for it:
+However, if you can’t beat your citation for one reason or another, here’s how to pay for it: